 - Rocket Languages: An online tool to help you learn new languages, including American Sign Language.

 - Freegal: A service that gives you access to nearly 1 million songs, as well as the ability to download and keep them for free.

-- These services are not offered through the library but freely available for anyone who needs them.
+The following services are not offered through the library but are freely available for anyone who needs them.
 Links will take you to each organization's website.

 In the Library

 If you'd rather use physical materials in the library but don't want to ask a librarian or search the catalog, these Dewey Decimal numbers can be used to locate nonfiction concerning certain topics.